 Why do startups need a minimum viable product (MVP)?
 How do we define the features for a MVP?
 What are the principles that we can use to move the team towards building that MVP which can be subjected to a lot of distractions in the market?
-In this session, I will guide the students in Singapore University of Technology & Design on a product development session and teach them to think, construct and work out a MVP.

 What is a minimum viable product?

 The minimum viable product or MVP in short according to Eric Ries, author of “The Lean Startup” is the version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.
 Notice that it’s not being (a) minimum only which you will create bad products that no one want to use or (b) just being viable where you require better resources like those in a multi-national corporations to build good high quality products that hope to roll out with maximum impact to the market out there.
 In a startup where you are straddled with limited resources, the need to focus on essential features in bringing the MVP to market is an important component.

 Why do we need a minimum viable product?